RikoNyberg/meal_planner/README.md

 ## ambiguities
-1)
+### 1. Alcohol
-Food that has over 0.4g/100g of alcohol will be removed (including rum-tiramisu).
+Food that has over 0.4g/100g of alcohol will be removed (including tiramisu that includes rum).

-2)
+### 2. Salt and sodium
 If the amount of salt and sodium is not limited, the algorithm will suggest way too much salt and sodium.
 Hence, adding limitations to these too.

 Will also add possibility to choose low and high salt/sodium diet depending if you have too high levels or if you do a lot of sports where you are sweating and hence, need more salt/sodium.

-3)
+### 3. Improved food categories
-To improve the recommendations on top of the current constraints, I will list some food ingredients that are often used.
-This is to make sure that there is enough variation in the food the make it healthier and enjoyfull.
+To improve the recommendations on top of the current constraints I will list some common food ingredients to an "extra_categoty".
+This is to make sure that there is enough variation in the food and to make it healthier and more applealing.
-These ingredients are __chicken, pork, beef, ham, kebab, fish, cheese, hamburger, shrimp, porridge, pasta, salmon, cake.__
+> These "extra_categoty" ingredients are: __chicken, pork, beef, ham, kebab, fish, cheese, shrimp, porridge, hamburger, pasta, salmon, cake, lamb, tofu.__

 <details>
 <summary>Count of these ingredient in categories and foods</summary>